tedvankessel/Udacity-Finding-Donors-Project/README.md

 > ### Question 8: Effects of Feature Selection
 	Student analyzes the final model's performance when only the top 5 features are used and compares this performance to the optimized model from Question 5.

+### Installing
+The jupyter notebook file can be operated with the standard Jupyter Notebook software.
+As in all projects, it is recommended to set up an environment with the required packages.
+These include:

+ 	pandas 2.0.1
+	numpy 1.24.3
+	matplotlib 3.7.1

+ ### NOTE: a requirements.txt file can be found in this Github that contains all the packages used in this project

+ ## License
+This project is licensed under the MIT License  License - see the LICENSE.md file for details

+## Built With
+	Anaconda
+	Eclipse IDE for Developers (used for checking code) Jupyter Notebook
+## Author
+**Theodore van Kessel**